Ayana (name): Japanese

 The name can also be written in either hiragana or katakana.

+Turkish

+In Turkish language it means moon mother; ay means moon, ana means mother.

 Kikongo

 Ayana (Ah-yah-nah or Ay-yah-nah) is a unisex Bakongo name that means "they protected" or "they supported" in the Kongo language.
 Those who bear the name can be found in northwest Angola, southwest Democratic Republic of Congo, and among the African diaspora in the Americas.